blueprinthq/coding-exercise/Readme.md

 We know this is the expected output because the patient scored >= 2 in the Mania domain and >= 2 in the Anxiety domain.

-You're free to use whatever language, framework, libraries, tools, editors, search engines, etc you like in order to complete the challenge.
+You're free to use whatever language, framework, libraries, tools, editors, search engines, etc you like in order to complete the exercise.

 # Part II
-## The challenge
+## The exercise
 You will build upon Part I and create a patient-facing user interface to complete the diagnostic screener.
 The interface can be built on a web or mobile (iOS or Android) platform.

 In order to retrieve the diagnostic screener, you should build an endpoint in your API which returns it as a JSON object in the following form.
 Alternatively, you may simply load the screener from memory: